Sem-Del/PuzzlePlatformer/README.md

 - Open your terminal and navigate to the location of the folder with help of the 'cd' -commando

-- You can do this by typing ' cd "TypeExactLocationOffTheFolderHere" '
+- You can do this by typing ```cd "TypeExactLocationOffTheFolderHere"```

 - Then use the following command:

 - chmod +x PuzzlePlatformerGameMac2.app/Contents/MacOS/PuzzlePlatformerGame

 - Now you can open the .app file.

+- The game will now start and you can play it.
+Have fun!

 ### Thats all have fun playing!